 Although Sony has shifted towards high-quality Mirrorless Cameras, they are still making some great camcorders under be handy cam branding.
 The Sony FDR-AX43 it’s one of the best devices that the company makes under the $1000 price point, and it is also feature-packed.

 The look of the device does remind me of the old-school Handycams.
 Nothing too flashy, yet a subtle, premium look.
-The recording button is on the back with the Power button & the other ones being on the side.
+The recording button is on the back with the Power button & the other ones are on the side.
 The device weighs 1.2 lbs, and the 3-inch LCD is a flip-out touch panel, and it has good outdoor visibility.

 Sony uses a 1/2.5-inch Exmor R sensor and can take great 4K (up to 25FPS) videos and 8.29MP photos if you absolutely must.
 The video has fast autofocus, good dynamic range, and an in-built gimbal to ensure steady footage.
 To be honest, the quality is surprisingly good for the money.